 - Understand that, most times, good things take time and effort.
 With patience and perseverance, you will find a way to solve your problems.

 - Learn to put others first and love them without any reservations.
 We all need each other in life.

 - Be as beautiful inside as you are outside by learning and embracing qualities such as kindness, courage, and selflessness.
 True beauty is made, not born.
 External beauty fades with time.

 - Don’t rely only on your looks for confidence and favors.
-Get it from your experience, talent, as well as your authenticity and integrity.
+Get it from your experience and talent, as well as your authenticity, and integrity.